-- Demonstrate an understanding of the general structure of the Indian legal system and institutions;
+- Reflect on the general structure of the Indian legal system and institutions.

-- Critically examine the history of legal reform in India in its cultural context;
+- Critically examine the history of legal reform in India in its cultural context and in business.

-- Describe and evaluate selected laws and dispute resolution procedures in India;
+- Evaluate selected laws and trading law procedures in India.

 Relevant visa for India.